Low Lift Ways to Progress in Your AP Class

 Update Your Calendar

-Many AP students participate in many activities, sports, and clubs.
-On top of that, you may also be trying to keep track of the due dates and test dates for multiple classes.
-Plus, there are personal commitments.
-This category includes agreeing to meet a friend or help your parents with an event.
+Many AP students are in several activities, sports, and clubs.
+On top of that, you have to track of the due dates and test dates for multiple classes.
+Plus, there are personal commitments, like meeting a friend for lunch.

 Your future self will be way stressed if you clean up your calendar.